aaronottinger/aaronottinger.github.io/classes/socialjustice/dice4040syllabus2021.md

 ## Learning Outcomes

 The Learning Outcomes for this class are the same as the course outcomes for the department.
-However, to make sense of these outcomes in the context of a Digital Identities, each outcome will require a little qualification (below).
+However, to make sense of these outcomes in the context of a social justice and digital media, each outcome will require a little qualification (below).
 In addition, every assignment in this course corresponds with one or more Learning Outcome.
 In each module/assignment, the corresponding Learning Outcomes will be qualified further to fit the task at hand.

 ### I	EXPLAIN KEY CONCEPTS IN COMPUTING: This outcome focuses your ability to explain key concepts in computing, media production, and internet-enabled communication.